TOP

 Benton County, Arkansas

-The following images of the Pea Ridge National Military Park were provided by Sharon Hamilton
+Images of the Pea Ridge National Military Park contributed by Sharon Hamilton.
+Click an image to see it full-size.

 Here, about 150 yards down the path, is the best view of the battlefield in the park.